© Robin Rankin Willis

 Id.
 See also Jo White Linn, Rowan County North Carolina Deed Abstracts Vol. 1, 1753 – 1762, Abstracts of Books 1 – 4 (Salisbury, NC), abstract of Deed Book 2: 70, a gift deed dated 13 Apr 1755 from Robert and Rebecca Rankin to George Rankin, for 5 shillings (the usual gift deed “price”), 480 acres on the south side of Brushy Fork.
 Robert had paid 10 shillings for that tract, a Granville grant.
 Id., abstract of Deed Book 2: 102.

 Clayton Genealogical Library microfilm, “NC Guilford County Wills, Books A-B 1771-1838,” File #312, will of Robert Rankin Sr. dated 30 May 1795 proved Nov 1795, giving metes and bounds instructions on how to divide the land he owned on the south side of Buffalo Creek and devising that land to his son George Rankin and grandsons William Rankin Willson, Andrew Willson and Maxwell Willson.
-Robert also mad bequests to his daughter Isobel and two other living daughters who weren’t identified.
+Robert also made bequests to his daughter Isobel and two other living daughters who weren’t identified by given name.

 William D. Bennett, Guilford County Deed Book One (Raleigh, NC: Oaky Grove Press, 1990), abstract of Deed Book 1: 504, 16 Dec 1778 state grant to Moses McClain, 200 acres adjacent Jonas Touchstone, Robert McKnight, David Allison, Robert Rankin Jr.’s line, along Robert Rankin Sr.’s line, NC Grant Book No. 33: 83.
 There is one deed in my Lunenburg Co., VA Winn line in which the grantee and two witnesses to a deed were identified as John Winn, John Winn, and John Winn.
 No “Sr.” or “Jr.,” or “John Winn, carpenter,” or “John Winn of Amelia County.”
 Those three men obviously had a sense of whimsy.
 Lunenburg Deed Book 7: 231.